ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 token_introspection_required (boolean):
 : OPTIONAL.
 If present and set to `true`, the RS expects to make a token introspection request as
     described in {{introspection}}.
 If absent or set to `false`, the RS does not anticipate needing to make an introspection request for tokens relating to this resource set.
+If the AS does not support token introspection for this RS, the AS MUST return an error to the RS.

 The RS MUST identify itself with its own key and sign the request.